FictionBook

-The FictionBook format does not specify the appearance of a document; instead, it describes its structure.
+The FictionBook2 format describes the eBook's structure, rather than defining its layout.
 For example, there are special tags for epigraphs, verses and quotations.
-All ebook metadata, such as author name, title, and publisher are also present in the ebook file.
-This makes the format convenient for automatic processing, indexing, ebook collection management and allows automatic conversion into other formats.
+All eBook metadata, such as author name, title, and publisher are also present in the eBook file.
+This makes the format convenient for automatic processing, indexing, ebook collection management and allows for easy automated conversion into other formats.

 Software and hardware support

-The format is supported by e-book readers such as FBReader, AlReader, Haali Reader, STDU Viewer, CoolReader, Fly Reader, Okular, Ectaco jetBooks, HedgehogReader, Documents for iOS, and some others.
-Firefox can read FictionBook by installing the FB2 Reader extension.
-Many hardware vendors support FictionBook in their firmware: BeBook One, BeBook Mini and BeBook Club in Europe (and other Hanlin V3 and V5 based devices), all PocketBook Readers, COOL-ER devices, Cybook Opus and Cybook Gen3, and ASUS Eee Reader DR900.
-Devices based on the Hanvon N516 design can read FictionBook if custom OpenInkpot firmware is installed; it is factory default for Azbooka 516.
+FB2 is supported by e-book readers, such as FBReader, AlReader, Haali Reader, STDU Viewer, CoolReader, Okular, Ectaco jetBooks, Documents for iOS, and some others.
+Firefox can read FictionBook2 by installing the FB2 Reader extension.
+Many hardware vendors support FictionBook2 in their firmware: BeBook One, BeBook Mini and BeBook Club in Europe (and other Hanlin V3 and V5 based devices), all PocketBook Readers, COOL-ER devices, Cybook Opus and Cybook Gen3, and ASUS Eee Reader DR900.
+Devices based on the Hanvon N516 design can read FictionBook if a custom OpenInkpot firmware is installed; it is factory default for Azbooka 516.
 Amazon's Kindle, Barnes & Noble's Nook, and Sony devices do not support FictionBook directly.

-Conversion to and from FictionBook2 files (.fb2 and .fbz) is possible via the cross-platform ebook management software Calibre.
+Conversion to and from FictionBook2 files (.fb2 and .fbz) is possible via the cross-platform eBook management software Calibre.
 Conversion to and from FictionBook2 format is also available via Pandoc.

+FictionBook3

+FictionBook3 is a beta proposal to extend FictionBook2.

+FictionBook2 and FictionBook3 differ in two respects: FB2 consists of a single XML file, with pictures being embedded as base64-encoded "binary" blocks, thus removing the need for additional files.
+FB3 has a directory structure similar to that of the ePub format and incorporates the layout and embedding of multimedia content.

+FB3 adds layout capabilities and removes the need to embed pictures as Base64 encoded blocks, but for the most part stays true to the concept established with FB2.

+As of August 2025 there were no updates to the beta spec since 2008 and no popular e-book reader software supports it.